chi0tzp/WarpedGANSpace/demo/ProgGAN.md

-# ProgGAN pre-trained on CelebA-HQ
+# ProgGAN pretrained on CelebA-HQ